robert-j-webb/stackedit/safe eval.md

 No one has provided any input to safe eval that has an arbitrarily long execution time or RCE.
 However,

 I realize that safe eval is a mistake.
-Please do not include it in your repositories and do not make a library that supports it.
-It's better to write a compiler because JavaScript is a language that's impossible to prove.
+Please do not include it in your repositories.
+It's better to write a compiler because JavaScript is a language that's impossible to prove as Safe.
+Safe Eval is really just, "Hasn't been proven Unsafe yet Eval."

+I'm not removing the essay because I think it's important to realize that even an argument that's somewhat

 # A Case for Safe Eval
 >“Eval is only one letter away from evil.”